EdJoPaTo/grammy-inline-menu/README.md

 see `menu.button`

+### `menu.pagination(action, {setPage, getCurrentPage, getTotalPages, hide, setParentMenuAfter})`

+Adds a pagination row.
+The user can select the page he wants to see relative to the current page.

+Pages are 1 based.
+The first page is 1.
+The currentPage has to be within [1..totalPages]

+#### Arguments

+`action` has to be unique in this menu.

+`setPage(ctx, page)` is called when the user presses a page button.
+Adapt your content based on this selected page.

+`getCurrentPage(ctx)` has to return the currently selected page.

+`getTotalPages(ctx)` has to return all the available pages.

 ### `menu.question(buttonText, action, {questionText, setFunc, hide, joinLastRow})`

 When the user presses the button, he will be asked a question.